rspack-contrib/ts-checker-rspack-plugin/CONTRIBUTING.md

 Some issues are created without information requested in the [Bug report guideline](#bug-report).
 Help make them easier to resolve by adding any relevant information.

 Issues with the [design label](https://github.com/rspack-contrib/ts-checker-rspack-plugin/labels/design) are meant to discuss the implementation of new features.
-Participating in the discussion is a good opportunity to get involved and influence the future direction of **fork-ts-checker-webpack-plugin**.
+Participating in the discussion is a good opportunity to get involved and influence the future direction of **ts-checker-rspack-plugin**.

 ### Fix bugs and implement features